 When people hear I travel alone, they are always shocked.
 The most common responses I hear are, “How could you possibly do that?” and “Props to you for going alone.”

-But, actually, I prefer to travel alone.
+I prefer to travel alone.
 I get that it’s too stressful for some people, but I truly feel that it’s something every traveler should try at one point or another.
 Like anything, there are pros and cons to it and so, in my traditional Slow Boat Library manner, I’m going to lay out this list of the pros and cons of solo travel for all my readers!
 Let’s get it!

 Pros of Solo Travel